As The Viet Vegan, I feel like homemade vegan Vietnamese pho is an obligatory recipe on here.

 If it weren’t for the fact that I’ve now branded myself as The Viet Vegan, almost nobody would know I was Vietnamese (in real life, anyway).
 I’ve had people ask me if I was Chinese, Korean, Laotian, heck, one of my friends thought I was Tibetan.
 I don’t even know what a Tibetan person looks like, although my friend firmly insists that they look like me.
 My own people don’t even recognize that I’m Vietnamese!
-In Vietnam, I’m this pale, white whale of an Asian and people will often talk about me in Vietnamese as if I couldn’t understand them.
+In Vietnam, I’m this pale, white whale of an Asian.
+People would often talk about me in Vietnamese as if I couldn’t understand them.

 Is she older than my mom?
 Or younger?
 Wait how is she related to me… Oh she’s my grandma’s cousin, so now she’s bumped up a level in honorifics.
 Right?